yugabyte/yugabyte-db/docs/content/preview/architecture/query-layer/overview.md

 ---
-title: Overview
+title: Overview of YugabyteDB Query Layer
-headerTitle: Overview of Yugabyte Query Layer
+headerTitle: Overview of YugabyteDB Query Layer
 linkTitle: Overview
-description: The Yugabyte Query Layer is the upper layer of YugabyteDB.
+description: The YugabyteDB Query Layer is the upper layer of YugabyteDB.
 Applications interact directly with YQL using client drivers.
 aliases:
   - /architecture/concepts/yql/
 menu: